Written in V — MIT Licensed

 Plugin System

-Install community plugins from the remote repository with plugins install <name>, or drop any .v file into ~/.vlsh/plugins/.
+Install community plugins from the remote repository with plugins install <name> and keep them up to date with plugins update.
 Plugins can add commands, decorate the prompt, run hooks, and provide completions.

 Built-in Multiplexer